DAGWorks-Inc/hamilton/docs/concepts/function-modifiers.rst

 .. note::

-    In the future, validatation capabailities may be added to ``@schema``.
+    In the future, validation capabilities may be added to ``@schema``.
 For now, it's only added metadata.

 @check_output*
 ~~~~~~~~~~~~~~